-GridThe grid infrastructure that SURFsara offers its users consists of a large number of computer clusters that are linked to one another through a high-speed network connection.
-These clusters are housed in data centres at a large number of organisations all over the world.
+GridThe grid infrastructure offers a large number of compute and data storage clusters that are linked to one another through a high-speed network connection.
+These clusters are housed in data centres of organisations all over the world.

 National and European

-The Dutch portion of the Grid is connected to EGI, the European Grid Initiative.
+The Dutch part of the Grid is connected to national grid initiatives of other participating countries, tied together under the organisational umbrella of EGI, the European Grid Initiative.
 This allows Grid users in the Netherlands and abroad easy access to one another's resources.
-EGI also supplies central monitoring and ensures the homogeneity of participating clusters.
+EGI offers centralized service management utilities and ensures the homogeneity of participating clusters.

 Access to data storage and visualisation